4.0 Outside Areas

 More light and basic duties can be completed by a regular cleaner, but make sure these are clear, and that they are correctly equipped to not only do this but to then safely and hygienically switch back to internal areas.
 So for example, there will be hygiene and health & safety issues if they suddenly go from notable outside clearance works when the weather is bad, to then walk inside and begin finishing works in a kitchen area with food preparation.

 4.2 Roof and Gutters

 Often overlooked, but all it takes is a blocked gutter or down pipe to cause damp and damage to the property.
-Cleaning gutters is important therefore to keep leaves and debris from lodging in there and stopping the free flow of water back through the downpipe.
+Cleaning gutters is important therefore, to keep leaves and debris from lodging in there and stopping the free flow of water back through the downpipe.

-Be careful of getting too carried away with further advice from roofers, for example important slipped tiles or worn mortar areas needing urgent attention, or moss collecting and needing removal.
+Be careful of not getting too carried away with further advice from roofers, for example important slipped tiles or worn mortar areas needing urgent attention, or moss collecting and needing removal.